The Colwell Law Group, LLCN/a

 Based on what the petitioner alleges, they can request specific forms of protection.
 For example, if the respondent threatened violence, the petitioner may ask for an order to keep this person away.
 An Albany attorney skilled in the process of filing these petitions can help someone through the family offense case process.

 After the initial hearing, the court will take testimony from both sides.
 If the allegations are not proven, the court will dismiss the case and void the temporary order.
 If proven, the court can order a wide variety of remedies in the final order of protection that are specific to the facts of the case.
 The terms of these protection orders may require the respondent to:

 The petitioner has the right to bring the case to criminal court as well as family court.
 Criminal cases may result in incarceration.
-An Albany lawyer who has experience with domestic violence and family offense cases could collect the evidence needed to protect a petitioner and their family.
+An Albany attorney who has experience with domestic violence and family offense cases may collect the evidence needed to protect a petitioner and their family.
 If the respondent violates an order of protection, the petitioner can file a violation petition, and the court may impose further sanctions.

 Violence among family members can be alarming.
 If you find yourself threatened or harmed by a family member, you may need all the support and immediate help the law provides.
 Our team of Albany family offense lawyers know how to navigate these problematic events quickly and with compassion.
-If you are afraid that violence might escalate in your home — or if it already has — call us for the assistance you need.
-We all deserve to feel secure in our homes.
+If you are afraid that violence may escalate in your home — or if it already has — call us for the assistance you need.
+We all deserve to feel safe in our homes.
 Let our attorneys help you find this security.